 Cost of Cleaning

-Since solar panels sit on the roof of your home, they can get pretty dirty.
-Leaves, pollen, twigs, dirt, snow, and other debris can pile up on top of them – and these things can accumulate rather quickly.
+Since solar panels sit on your home’s roof, they can get pretty dirty.
+Leaves, pollen, twigs, dirt, snow, and other debris can pile up on top of them – these things can accumulate rather quickly.
 For that reason, cleaning them at least once a month is recommended.

 You can also opt to clean the panels yourself.
 There are several ways you can do this.
 You can purchase a water-fed pole, which, as the name suggests, is a system that shoots water out of a long pole and onto your solar panels.
-Other options include using a water-fed brush (which is similar to a water-fed pole, but has a brush attached to the end, and generally, they aren’t as long as the poles), or you can use good old soap and water (soap that is specifically designed for solar panels, of course).
+Other options include using a water-fed brush (which is similar to a water-fed pole but has a brush attached to the end, and generally, they aren’t as long as the poles), or you can use good old soap and water (the soap that is specifically designed for solar panels, of course).
 A water-fed pole is usually the most expensive self-cleaning system; water-fed brushes are more economical, and soap is the least expensive.
-However, if you’re going for convenience, a water-fed pole is the best option.
+However, a water-fed pole is the best option if you’re going for convenience.

 If you do decide to clean your panels yourself, make sure that you take the necessary precautions to avoid damaging them.
-Using too much pressure or a hard-bristled brush could impact their efficiency, and you may end up having to install a new panel – or a completely new system.
+Using too much pressure or a hard-bristled brush could impact their efficiency, and you may have to install a new panel – or a completely new system.

 Cost of an Inspection

-Common issues that arise include sun damage, corrosion, broken panels, loose wiring, and loose bolts.
+Common issues include sun damage, corrosion, broken panels, loose wiring, and loose bolts.

-While you can perform an inspection on your own, having a professional inspection is recommended.
-Professionals have the training and experience necessary to spot issues and know what types of repairs may be needed.
+While you can perform an inspection independently, having a professional inspection is recommended.
+Professionals have the training and experience necessary to spot issues and know what repairs may be needed.

 The cost of a professional inspection will vary.
 Your location, the size of your solar panel system, the design of your roof, and several other factors will affect the price.
 However, generally speaking, the average cost of an inspection is about $150.
 Considering the type of problems that an inspection can help you avoid and the amount of money they can help you save, the cost is definitely worth your while.